TonyWhite/PowerLog/README.md

 You can use in proprietary Linux OS, where you can not install custom packages.

-### ⬆️ Updates under your control
+### 💪 Resilient to updates

-You can update the program through your scripts with the `--update` option.
+You can update the program while it is running.

 ## ⚙️ Installation